aliraed02/Loan-Status/README.md

 - **Feature Engineering:** Extract relevant features from the dataset and transform them to enhance the predictive power of the model.

-- **Machine Learning Model:** Implement and train a machine learning model using algorithms such as logistic regression, decision trees, or ensemble methods to predict loan status.
+- **Machine Learning Model:** Implement and train a machine learning model using algorithms such as logistic regression, decision tree, ensemble model (random forest, gradient bossting)  to predict loan status.

+- **Hyperparameter Tuning:** Fine-tune the model's hyperparameters to optimize its performance.
+This involves systematically searching through a range of hyperparameter values to find the best configuration.

-- **Accuracy Evaluation:** Evaluate the model's performance using metrics such as accuracy, precision, recall, and F1-score to ensure robust predictions.
+- **Accuracy Evaluation:** Evaluate the model's performance using metrics such as accuracy.

-- **Web Application Interface (Optional):** Develop a user-friendly interface to allow users to input loan application details and receive instant predictions.
+- **User Interface:** Develop a user-friendly interface to allow users to input loan application details and receive instant predictions.

 ## How to Use